Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

    > During a release, new customer requests/queries/connections transparently move over to the newer version

-9. The FLATTEN function is used to query which type of data in Snowflake?
+10. The FLATTEN function is used to query which type of data in Snowflake?

     - Structured data
     - Semi-structured data
     - Both of the above
     - None of the above

     > Semi-structured data

+11. Which connectors are available in the downloads section of the Snowflake web interface (UI)?
+(Choose two.)

+    - A. SnowSQL
+    - B. JDBC
+    - C. ODBC
+    - D. HIVE
+    - E. Scala

+    > A, c

 ### doubt